magician-project/magician_main_board/README.md

 telnet 192.168.137.64
 ```

-When connected via USB serial or Ethernet Telnet (port 23), you can control and query the system:
+When connected via USB serial or Ethernet Telnet (port 23), you can control and query the system by supplying the following command bytes.

 Command	Description:

 | Command                     | Dangerous           | Description |